Eye-popping overtime: Prison employees double salaries, causing burnout and costing state millions

 “Now, with the increase of people wanting to get overtime because of the pay, I think we’re going to see a significant change in the amount of money spent on overtime,” Koebernick said.
 “I think we’re going to get blown away.”

 That 100 Nebraska prison employees made more than half their base salary in overtime last year is a testament to the level of need, said Eric Thompson, director of the Bureau of Business Research at the University of Nebraska-Lincoln.
-It signals that there’s a limited number of people qualified to do the essential — and often unpleasant — work of guarding and managing the cases of inmates.
+It signals that there’s a limited number of people qualified to do the essential — and often unpleasant — work of guarding inmates and managing their cases.

 Rampant overtime is far from ideal.
 But it’s also currently necessary, said Dustin White, an economics professor at the University of Nebraska at Omaha.